What is yoga?

 The song of God

 The Bhagavad Gita is part of the Indian epic The Mahabhrata book six.
-The Gita introduces us to karma yoga, jnana yoga, bhakti yoga, transcendental knowledge.
+The Gita introduces us to karma yoga, jnana yoga, bhakti yoga, and transcendental knowledge.
 It is the book that teaches us non-attachment.
-The Gita is comprised of eighteen chapters and is a well know Hindu text, and is a dialogue between the Pandava prince Arjuna and his guide and charioteer Krishna.
-Arjuna is fighting on the side of dharma against Adharma (good vs. evil), but becomes despondent when he sees his enemies are cousins, uncles, teachers, friends.
+The Gita is comprised of eighteen chapters and is a well-known Hindu text, and is a dialogue between the Pandava prince Arjuna and his guide and charioteer Krishna.
+Arjuna is fighting on the side of dharma against Adharma (good vs. evil) but becomes despondent when he sees his enemies are cousins, uncles, teachers, and friends.

 Ch 2 vs. 48 Equanimity of the mind is yoga.
 Do everything centered in that equanimity.
 Renouncing all attachments, you'll enjoy an undisturbed mind in success or failure